 With these sobering statistics in mind, The Alliance School continues to provide a safe and inclusive environment for students who are often bullied or harassed because of their sexual orientation, gender, abilities, appearance and/or beliefs.
+At the Alliance School normally, marginalized groups are statistically over represented with over 40% of students having a diagnosed disability, over 80% of students facing economic disadvantages, 15% of students being in Out of Home Care, 18% enrolled in the Homeless Education Program (HEP), etc. Over the past four years, the Alliance School has conducted more risk assessments per capita than any of the other 141 MPS schools.
+Alliance typically conducts many risk assessments to determine appropriate supports for students.
+Students have expressed that Alliance for certain students is the most stable factor in their lives.
 One of the reasons for starting the school was that research showed that approximately 10% of students who drop out of school drop out because of repeated bullying or harassment.
 The issue of bullying and harassment is still a pervasive issue in schools.
 According to data from the website www.stopbullying.gov, 20% of high school students experience bullying, and bullying decreases academic achievement (GPA and standardized test scores) and school participation.
 Students who have experienced bullying are more likely to miss, skip, or drop out of school.
-Students who transfer to Alliance, on the other hand, show increased attendance, fewer incidents and suspensions, and a higher GPA, according to our school impact summary.
+Students who transfer to Alliance, on the other hand, show increased attendance, fewer incidents and suspensions, and a higher GPA., according to our school impact summary.